microsoft/semanticworkbench/semantic-workbench/v1/service/README.md

 The Semantic Workbench service is a python web server implementing the API for the Semantic Workbench.

-Follow the [setup guide](../../../docs/SETUP.md) to configure your environment.
+Follow the [setup guide](../../../docs/SETUP_DEV_ENVIRONMENT.md) to configure your environment.

 ## Running Workbench Service from VS Code

-To debug in VSCode, View->Run, "semantic-workbench-service"
+To run and/or debug in VS Code, View->Run, "service: semantic-workbench-service"

 ## Running Workbench Service from the Command Line